COMMON TERMS IN THE RETIREMENT INDUSTRY

 The service charge paid by a resident each year is the resident’s proportion of the village’s annual operating costs.
 Generally, service charges do not include costs such as rates, electricity, gas, telephone, internet, healthcare and living expenses.

 Also known as care apartments.
 Serviced apartments are suited to residents who are moderately independent but require some assistance with daily tasks.
-The specific services available may vary between villages, but
+The specific services available may vary between villages, but generally residents will have three main meals and housekeeping provided as either part of the service offering or on a fee-for-service basis.
+Most serviced apartment residents will have 24-hour access to an emergency call system to assist them in the event of an emergency.
+Serviced apartment residents also have full access to all communal facilities and social activities offered within the village.

 Also known as body corporate fees or owners’ corporation fees.
 Strata fees are charged in freehold villages to cover the costs of maintenance and repair to common property such as village grounds and roads, insurance, village staff costs and general administration.